kstenerud/concise-encoding/cte-specification.md

 ### URI

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
-Instances of the double-quote character(`"`), control characters, whitespace characters, line break characters, and any characters not editable in a utf-8 capable editor must be percent-encoded.
+Instances of the double-quote character(`"`), control characters, whitespace characters, line break characters, and any [problematic characters](#human-editability) must be percent-encoded.

 URIs have the encoding type `u`.